Kidnapping of Jaycee Dugard: Kidnappers

-The primary offender in the case, Phillip Greg Garrido, was born in Pittsburg, California, on April 5, 1951.
+The primary offender, Phillip Craig Garrido, was born in Pittsburg, California, on April 5, 1951.
 He grew up in Brentwood, where he graduated from Liberty High School in 1969.
 Garrido's father Manuel later stated that his son had been a "good boy" as a child, but changed radically after a serious motorcycle accident as a teenager.
 He turned to drug use – primarily methamphetamine and LSD.

 In later court testimony, Garrido admitted that he habitually masturbated in his car by the side of elementary and high schools while watching girls.
 In 1972 he was arrested and charged with repeatedly raping a 14-year-old girl after giving her barbiturates, but the case did not go to trial after the girl declined to testify.
 The following year, he married his high school classmate, Christine Murphy, who accused him of domestic violence and alleged that he kidnapped her when she tried to leave him.

 In 1976, Garrido kidnapped 25-year-old Katherine Callaway in South Lake Tahoe, California.
 He took her to a Reno, Nevada, warehouse, where he raped her for five and a half hours.
 When a police officer noticed a car parked outside the warehouse and then a broken lock on its door, he knocked on the door and was greeted by Garrido.
 Callaway then emerged and asked for help.
 Garrido was promptly arrested.

 In a 1976 court-ordered psychiatric evaluation, Garrido was diagnosed as a "sexual deviant and chronic drug abuser".
-The psychiatrist recommended that a neurological examination be conducted because Garrido's chronic drug use could be "responsible in part" for his "mixed" or "multiple" sexual deviation.
-He was then evaluated by neurologist Albert F. Peterman, whose diagnostic impression was that Garrido showed "considerable evidence of anxiety and depression and personality disorder."
+The psychiatrist recommended that a neurological examination be conducted as Garrido's chronic drug use could be "responsible in part" for his "mixed" or "multiple" sexual deviations.
+He was evaluated by neurologist Albert F. Peterman, whose diagnostic impression was that Garrido showed "considerable evidence of anxiety and depression and personality disorder."
 He was convicted on March 9, 1977, and began serving a fifty-year federal sentence on June 30 of that year at Leavenworth Penitentiary in Kansas.

-At Leavenworth, Garrido met Nancy Bocanegra, the secondary offender in Dugard's kidnapping, who was visiting her uncle, another prisoner.
+At Leavenworth, Garrido met Nancy Bocanegra, his future accomplice/secondary offender in Dugard's kidnapping, who was visiting her uncle, another prisoner.
 On October 5, 1981, he and Bocanegra were married at the prison.
 On January 22, 1988, Garrido was released from Leavenworth to Nevada State Prison, where he served seven months of a five-years-to-life Nevada sentence.
-He was transferred to federal parole authorities in Contra Costa County, California, on August 26, 1988.
+Having been granted parole, he was then transferred to federal parole authorities in Contra Costa County, California, on August 26, 1988.
 Garrido and his wife moved to the city of Antioch and lived in the home of his elderly mother, who suffered from dementia.
 As a parolee, Garrido wore a GPS-enabled ankle bracelet and was regularly visited by parole officers, local sheriff's deputies, and federal agents.